 New Vocabulary Words

 Any time a student sees a new word that they cannot read or don’t understand, they should highlight the word.
 This allows them to continue reading for comprehension without getting stuck on one word, while also emphasizing the word when they go back to find it after reading.

 They can use context clues to help them decipher the meaning of the new vocabulary word or actually look the word up in a dictionary.
 This will help them grow a larger vocabulary and help you see which words seem to be causing your readers difficulty.

 In stories and novels, characters showcase certain traits.
 They might be physical or simply manifested in how they behave.
 But, either way, helping your students find these traits or descriptions within a story gives them another opportunity to use highlighters effectively.

 Create another highlighting “key” so that your kids know that physical traits are one color while personality traits are a different color.
 This allows you to pinpoint which kids are mastering the skill and which students are struggling.

 The only difference between the order of events and transition words is that this is specific to dates and events in time.
 In other words, this would be a great highlighting activity for history texts because it would be an excellent way to visually represent events in time.

-Having many opportunities for highlighting practice will serve your kids well throughout life.
+Having many opportunities to practice color-coded highlighting will serve your kids well throughout life.
 These 20 ways to use highlighters effectively are just the tip of the iceberg.